245 Kamasutra Positions + All About Kama Sutra

 The Kamasutra and the contents of this book

-• Part 5: About the Wives of Other People – The chapter tells us about seduction and allurement of somebody else’s wives.
+• Part 5: About the Wives of Other People.
+Discusses seduction and attraction of other men’s wives.

-• Part 7: On The Means of Attracting Others to One’s Self – This chapter includes information about the art of attracting people as well as various substances (aphrodisiacs) that enhance the sexual desire between the lovers.
+• Part 7: On The Means of Attracting Others to One’s Self.
+Covers the art of attraction and techniques to enhance sexual desire between partners.
+Includes information on aphrodisiacs and substances that stimulate sexual desire.

-For a more detailed overview, please, see the whole text of the Kamasutra book.
+For a more detailed understanding, it’s advisable to refer to the complete text of the Kamasutra book.

 Kamasutras author.
 Who and when have created the Kama Sutra?